 The PAS test result may have surprised you.
 Rates of absorption and elimination of alcohol from the body are tricky to compute; they vary considerably according to a number of variables.
 For more about this, read "All About Alcohol," at the end of this chapter.

 PAS tests, by definition, have been made possible because of the development of portable breath testing machines that would produce an immediate readout.
 Formerly, the police wouldn't have any idea what your breath showed your BAC to be until they took the sample back to the police station, sent it to the state laboratory, and waited (sometimes weeks) for the result.
 Now, the machines used for the PAS are said to be as reliable as the machine used for the mandatory test (assuming you chose the breath test).
 In fact, at least one of the machines available for general use boasts equal reliability for PAS and the mandatory test under the implied consent law (the Dräger Alcotest 7410).

 Even though the new machines are reliable, they must be calibrated regularly.
 If they aren't, their results may not be admissible in court.
 The issue of calibration is discussed in more detail below.

 Which machines were used in your case, and whether they were properly calibrated, will likely be a function for your state's (and community's) budget.
-For valuable information about these machines and some of the possible problems to look for, see Drunk Driving Defense, by Lawrence E. Taylor (Sixth Ed.
-Aspen publishers 2006, supplemented 2008) or California Drunk Driving Defense, by Lawrence E. Taylor (4th Edition (West Group 2009)).
+For valuable information about these machines and some of the possible problems to look for, see the latest edition of Drunk Driving Defense, by Lawrence E. Taylor (Aspen) or California Drunk Driving Defense, by Lawrence E. Taylor (Thomson West).
 You also can get some good information about these machines on a number of lawyer websites, not least of which is one maintained by Professor Taylor at www.duicenter.com.

 The Field Sobriety Tests